Encumbrance

 An encumbrance is a claim, lien, charge, or liability attached to and binding on real property, which may affect its transferability or use.
 Encumbrances can take various forms, including mortgages, easements, leases, or liens, and they represent any legal right or interest that limits the owner’s free use or transfer of the property.
 Understanding encumbrances is crucial for property owners, buyers, and lenders, as they can impact property value and ownership rights.

-Importance of Understanding Encumbrances
+Understanding Encumbrances 1.01

 Property Value